monum/history-tour-server/docs/DESIGN.md

   * Site address
   * Email
 * A transcription is available for each audio file.
-* MONUM staff member should be able to:
+* MONUM staff members should be able to:
   * Upload new content
   * Approve content
   * Create new tours